banisterious/obsidian-oneirometrics/README.md

 - **Ribbon icon:** Right-click the wand icon in the sidebar and select settings.

 ## Tips
-- Create a dedicated folder for backups to keep your vault organized
+- Create a dedicated folder for metrics backups
 - Regular backups are recommended when making significant changes
 - Use the date range and metric filters to focus on specific aspects of your dreams
 - Sort table columns to identify patterns in your dream journal